AI Trail Analysis

 Wildlife & plants⌄

-Hikers may encounter common Appalachian wildlife such as deer and a variety of bird species.
-Black bears are present in the area, so proper food storage is crucial.
-The trail is known for its wildflowers in spring and early summer, and the transition from forest to open bald offers diverse plant life.
+Hikers may spot white-tailed deer and various bird species, especially in the forested sections.
+Black bears are present in the region, so proper food storage is crucial.
+The trail is renowned for its wildflowers in spring and early summer, with rhododendron and mountain laurel blooming beautifully.

 Trail conditions⌄